humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-06-09-computer-science-in-javascript-binary-search-tree-part-1.md

   - JavaScript
   - Programming
 ---
 Perhaps one of the most frequently used and discussed data structures in computer science classes is the [binary search tree][1].
 This is typically the first data structure introduced that has a non-linear insertion algorithm.
 A binary search tree is similiar to a doubly linked list in that each node contains some data as well as two pointers to other nodes; they differ in the way that those nodes relate to one another.
-A binary search tree node&#8217;s pointers are typically called &#8220;left&#8221; and &#8220;right&#8221; to indicate subtrees of values relating to the current value.
+A binary search tree node's pointers are typically called &#8220;left&#8221; and &#8220;right&#8221; to indicate subtrees of values relating to the current value.
 A simple JavaScript implementation of such a node is as follows:

     var node = {
         value: 125,